 When a marriage comes to an end, one of the most important elements decided during the divorce process involves the living arrangements for children.
 The situation can easily become complicated or even adversarial when you and your former spouse no longer share a home but have kids to raise.
-Here’s what you need to know if you are facing the divorce process in New York and have a teenage child.
+Here’s what our New York divorce attorney advises you to know if you are facing the divorce process in New York and have a teenage child.

 Teenage Child Custody Decisions During a Divorce

 Divorce courts in New York tend to be inclined towards maintaining the status quo.
 That’s particularly true in situations where the divorcing parties already live apart and the children have stayed with one parent or the other for an extended duration.

 The judge may not always keep the current situation as-is, however, and could order a completely different arrangement.
 That’s especially true if there are significant problems at one home or a teenage child has a strong preference for living with the other parent.
 During a contested divorce when parents can’t come to an agreement on their own, the court specifically takes into account issues like:

 - The child’s age.
 The wishes of older teens tend to hold more weight with courts over a 10-year-old for instance, on the basis that younger children may not be able to accurately assess their own best interests.

 - Consistency and stability.
 Judges often want to avoid situations where children miss any school and typically prefer to keep them in the same school, social groups, and sports programs they are already involved with, if at all possible.

 - Keeping brothers and sisters together.
 In many cases, judges deciding on custody issues prefer that siblings remain in the same home unless there is some compelling reason why they should have different custody arrangements, such as if one child has special needs.

 - Overall quality of living.
 The overall stability of the home situation is also taken into account, such as the type of neighborhood where the parent lives, their finances, and any parental history of criminal activity or drug and alcohol abuse.